OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 ### Undocumented functions, classes and modules

-Any structure should be accompanied by a documentation string (commonly known as *docstring*).
+Any logical structure (function, class, module) should be accompanied by a documentation string (commonly known as *docstring*).
 Example
 ```python
 def compute_acceleration(mass, total_force_on_body):
     """
 	Compute and return acceleration on body, according to Newton's 2nd law

 	Parameters
 	----------
 	mass: float
 	  Mass of body
 	total_force_on_body: float
 	  Sum of all forces exerted on the body

 	Returns:
 	--------
 	a: float